 The Compensation Committee is governed by a written charter adopted by the Board.
 A copy of the Compensation Committee Charter is available on our website, www.cintas.com, under Company and Careers - Investors - Corporate Governance.
 In discharging the responsibilities of the Board relating to compensation of Cintas' CEO and other senior executive officers, the purposes of the Compensation Committee are, among others, (i) to review and approve the compensation of Cintas' CEO and other senior executive officers, (ii) to oversee the compensation policies and programs of Cintas, including adopting, administering and approving Cintas' incentive compensation and stock plans and awards and amendments to the plans or awards and performing such duties and responsibilities under the terms of any executive compensation plan, incentive-compensation plan or equity-based plan and (iii) to oversee management succession planning.
 The Compensation Committee has the authority to delegate any of its responsibilities to subcommittees as the Compensation Committee may deem appropriate in its sole discretion.
-In fiscal 2012, the Committee believes it reviewed the necessary resources available to survey the compensation practices of Cintas' peers and keep abreast of compensation developments in the marketplace.
-During the fiscal year ended May 31, 2012, Cintas engaged outside compensation consultants to assist with executive compensation performance metrics.
+In fiscal 2013, the Committee believes it reviewed the necessary resources available to survey the compensation practices of Cintas' peers and keep abreast of compensation developments in the marketplace.
+During the fiscal year ended May 31, 2013, Cintas engaged outside compensation consultants to assist with executive compensation performance metrics.
 This information was presented to the Compensation Committee for their review.
+The Committee has considered and assessed all relevant factors, including but not limited to those set forth in Rule 10C-1(b)(4)(i) through (vi) under the Securities Exchange Act of 1934, that could give rise to a potential conflict of interest with respect to the work of Towers Watson, its compensation consultants.
+Based on this review, we are not aware of any conflict of interest that has been raised by the work performed by these compensation consultants.
+The Committee has also assessed the independence of its compensation consultants as required under NASDAQ rules.